 If it finally gets me, I know I’ll have tried my best and I will go down fighting hoping to be mentioned in despatches.
 I certainly do not see this as a defeat and anyone who knows me will not think that either.
 I know that others will carry on the ‘fight’ in my absence until Cancer is defeated (and it will be defeated).

 Just my approach, please don’t take offence as none is intended.

 I believe people quite naturally ‘fight’ in their own way and there are even parts of the human anatomy whose job it is to fight illness and infection without us even realising they are doing it.
-So whether we like it or not, our bodies are fighting illnesses and we cannot stop them doing it.
-It’s natural.
+You can read thousands of technical medical articles where they use this language about how our immune system ‘fights off’ disease and infection.
+So whether we like it or not, our bodies are ‘fighting illnesses’ and we cannot stop them doing it.

 In fact, to ‘fight’ has many contexts and not just the contrived ones used to argue against use of these metaphors.
 If you check the Oxford/Cambridge dictionaries (the Supreme Headquarters of the English language), you will see that ‘fight’ has numerous meanings including “to struggle to overcome, eliminate or prevent” or “to strive to achieve or do something”.
 What that means is that some people will use the word fight to describe the ability to get out of bed in the morning, to walk to the local shops, to go to a restaurant for a meal.
 Fighting to see a doctor who understands their cancer, fighting for access to the best treatment, fighting when you think someone isn’t listening.
 I fight cancer by writing a blog.
 The context is really important.